SwiftLaTeX/SwiftLaTeX/README.md

 3. Tidy-up all the JS files.
 4. Add Github and S3 storage support.

-## Contributor License Agreement
+## Participate
+As an open source project SwiftLaTeX strongly benefits from an active community.
+It is a good idea to announce your plans on the issue list.
+So everybody knows what's going on and there is no duplicate work.

+### Spread the word
+The easiest way to help on the development with SwiftLaTeX is to use it!
+Furthermore, if you like SwiftLaTeX, tell all your friends and colleagues about it.

+### Bug Reports
+User feedback is highly welcome.
+If you wanna report bugs regarding some TeX documentations not compiling.
+Please attach the snippets so that we can look into it.

+### Contributon and Copyright
-Before we can accept any contributions of code, we need you to agree to our Contributor License Agreement https://www.swiftlatex.com/contribute.html.
-This is to ensure that you own the copyright of your contribution, and that you agree to give us a license to use it in both the open source version, and the version of SwiftLaTeX running at www.swiftlatex.com, which may include additional changes.
+If you are sending PR requests, you own the copyright of your contribution, and that you must agree to give us a license to use it in both the open source version, and the version of SwiftLaTeX running at www.swiftlatex.com, which may include additional changes.
+For more details, you can see https://www.swiftlatex.com/contribute.html.

 ## Research Paper
 If you are interested in reading tech jargons, you could have a look at https://dl.acm.org/citation.cfm?id=3209522&dl=ACM&coll=DL